kwiwi/UDON_front/README.md

   - a "body", **temporarily** displaying the rightpannel so we can see the chat is flowing well with the mobile structure
   - a background semi-transparent image on the "body" of the webpage (not the playerpanel nor the topmenu, which stay white ftm)
   - a nonfunctionnal and redundant topmenu (casted as a POC, we would ideally need to re-design dynamically the desktop menu)
-  - see provided image of render for more details

 # kwiwi's hopes and dreams